What are permission sets in Buddy?

 - Developer - user can view, add, edit and remove all elements in the project

 - Read-only - users can view and comment on all elements in the project, but cannot add new or edit and remove existing ones

 Permissions are assigned per-project, meaning a user can have different permissions across several projects.
 Admins and the workspace owner always have full access to all parts of the service.
 Users automatically added to new projects are assigned Developer permissions by default.

 How to create custom permission sets?

 Custom permissions allow for more scrupulous control over your workspace.
-For example, you can hide release scenarios and leave read-only access for your repository if you want to show your code to the client.
+For example, you can hide pipelines and leave read-only access for your repository if you want to show your code to the client.

 - Go to Dashboard → Workspace Preferences at top navi-bar

 - Select Permissions and click Create a new permission, top-right

 - Provide name, description (optional) and define scopes of access

 - Click Save changes to confirm and add the new permissions to the list